exsig/nodus/README.md

 * No sink specified at the end, so it simply outputs everything to STDOUT
 * Generator types, from simplest to most complex:
   1. Scalar?
 Not very useful; does it make sense to allow it?
-  2. Simpler proc/block/lambda than an enumerable?
+  2. Simpler proc/block/lambda than an enumerable? - instantiate via implicit counter generator with an offset which uses the simple proc as the next block (so you could have a generator such as `->(x){Math.sin(x/100.0)}`)
   3. Any enumerable or even just an object with an `each` method (will be made lazy if it isn't already)
   4. Simple DSL
   5. State-machine class